redox-os/book/src/design/url/urls.md

 The URL
 -------

 In short, a URL is an identifier of a resource.
-They contain two parts:
+It contains two parts:

 1. The scheme part.
 This represents the "receiver", i.e. what scheme will handle the (F)OPEN call.
 This can be any arbitrary UTF-8 string, and will often simply be the name of your protocol.